IBM-SkillsAcademy/BlockchainDeveloper2019/SampleApplication/application/README.md

     ```

-5. To add 10 Order as default orders to test pagination
+5. To add 10 Orders as default orders to test pagination
 run `populateOrders.sh`
 ### Running the test
 To run the test outside of the start script, you can go to `unitTest` folder and run `npm run test`